 Summary of significant changes

-Following is a summary of the noteworthy revisions to the guide since it was last updated in May 2019.
+Following is a summary of the noteworthy revisions to the guide since it was last updated.
 Additional updates may be made to keep pace with significant developments.

 This publication has been prepared for general informational purposes, and does not constitute professional advice on facts and circumstances specific to any person or entity.
 You should not act upon the information contained in this publication without obtaining specific professional advice.
 No representation or warranty (express or implied) is given as to the accuracy or completeness of the information contained in this publication.
 The information contained in this publication was not intended or written to be used, and cannot be used, for purposes of avoiding penalties or sanctions imposed by any government or other regulatory body.
 PricewaterhouseCoopers LLP, its members, employees, and agents shall not be responsible for any loss sustained by any person or entity that relies on the information contained in this publication.
 Certain aspects of this publication may be superseded as new guidance or interpretations emerge.
 Financial statement preparers and other users of this publication are therefore cautioned to stay abreast of and carefully evaluate subsequent authoritative and interpretative guidance.